Ghana start 2018Ashanti region

 Enabling girls to higher education

 To raise $200,000 in order to finance the construction of a dormitory and a science lab.

 The main goal of this project is to build a dormitory for girls and two female teachers at the Wioso Senior High School in the northwest of Kumasi in Ghana.
 The housing provides girls a safe home and thereby enables them to receive a proper school education.
 The successful realization of this construction is a key wish from local community leaders and parents since most of the students live far away from the school.

 A school bus for the young folks is also requested to guarantee a safe transportation and minimize the students’ walking time to reach the school facilities.

-The Toni Garrn Foundation is teaming up with Alma Mater Education, an NGO based in England and in the U.S., to leverage both core organizational competencies and successfully support the community on-site.
+The Toni Garrn Foundation is teaming up with Alma Mater Education, an NGO based in England to leverage both core organizational competencies and successfully support the community on-site.

 Wioso Senior High School

 The operation of the Wioso Senior High School is a pilot project in Ghana as it combines a high school with an organic farm in a rural area.
 It is the first Alma Mater Education (“AME”) school and was opened in the town of Wioso, Ashanti Region, in September of 2015.
 The specific location was selected with the support of local partners, such as The Ghana Education Service and Kumasi Institute of Tropical Agriculture, as this area is particularly in need of educational support.
 The school is in a way unique that it combines a formal secondary school with a 25 acre organic farm.
 Not only provides the farm an excellent source of nutritious food for the students, but also acts as a center for conducting different training programs.
 Highly relevant skills in these rural communities, such as sustainable or organic farming and entrepreneurship are taught.

 The construction of the dormitory started end of August and was finished at the end of 2018.